 - Topic-specific programs, such as industrial internship programs for chemistry or biotech programs.

-- Communicate (e.g., letters, phone calls, brochures, posters) with deans and department chairs at historically black colleges and universities and at other schools having substantial minority enrollments.
-(See "Establishing Contacts and Credibility" below.)
+- Communicate (e.g., emails, letters, phone calls, brochures, posters) with deans and department chairs at schools having substantial enrollment of students from underrepresented groups.
+(See "Establish Partnerships, Contacts and Credibility and Long Term Commitment" below.)

-- Recruitment by training faculty and current students at meetings and poster sessions at national conferences with a high attendance of underrepresented students, such as the Annual Biomedical Research Conference for Minority Students (ABRCMS) and the Society for Advancement of Chicanos and Native Americans in Science (SACNAS) .
+Ask training faculty and current students to recruit at meetings and poster sessions at national conferences with a high attendance of underrepresented students, such as the Annual Biomedical Research Conference for Minority Students (ABRCMS) and the Society for Advancement of Chicanos and Native Americans in Science (SACNAS) .